sabof/mview-image-and-emms-cover/README.md

 Emms Cover shows the cover of the currently playing album in EMMS.

-MView Image is a simplistic image viewer, based on ImageMagick that shows an image scaled to fit and centered.
+MView Image is a simple image viewer, based on ImageMagick that shows an image scaled to fit and centered.
 It will adjust if the window is resized.
 EMMS Cover is derived from this mode.
-It is mostly of interest to elisp programmers.
+It can open images from urls.

 <h3>Installation and usage</h3>
 <h4>EMMS Cover</h4>